Pre-electoral coalition agreement from the Black-Scholes point of view: Mathematical background and the pre-elections coalition model

 Our primary concern lies in determining the value of $V(0, S_1(0), S_2(0))$, as the agreement should be formalized at the initial juncture, typically corresponding to the final day for candidate submissions.
 In the context of our case study, Montenegro, this moment transpires one month ahead of the elections.
 If this calculated value, when added to the votes secured by the coalition, meets or surpasses the election threshold needed to secure a single mandate in addition to the projected percentage of votes denoted by $E$, then the "minor" party will be granted an extra mandate.
 Stated differently, even if the total vote tally falls short of acquiring one more mandate beyond what the projected percentage of votes $E$ offers, yet remains sufficiently proximate to that figure, the "major" party would still concede an additional mandate to the "minor" party.

 \begin{example} Let us illustrate this using an example from Table 1.
-According to pre-electoral polls, Party ZBCG had a projected support of $S_1(0) = 13.5\%$, while Party PZS had a projected support of $S_2(0) = 1\%$ (although it did not appear in official polls, for simplicity, we consider it as $1\%$).
+According to pre-electoral polls, Party FfM had a projected support of $S_1(0) = 13.5\%$, while Party JfA had a projected support of $S_2(0) = 1\%$ (although it did not appear in official polls, for simplicity, we consider it as $1\%$).
 The expected support for the coalition would then be $E = S_1(0) + S_2(0) = 14.5\%$.
-At this level, approximately $Y=1.15\%$ of the votes correspond to one mandate, and currently, the "minor" party PZS has zero mandates.
-In the coalition, it would need $Y'=0.15\%$ for a one mandate.
+At this level, approximately $Y=1.15\%$ of the votes correspond to one mandate, and currently, the "minor" party JfA has zero mandates.
+In the coalition, it would need $Y'=0.15\%$ for one mandate.

 Using our model (see \eqref{model}), we calculate $V(0, 13.5, 1)$.
 If the results on the day of the elections ($t=T$) satisfy the condition $V(0, 13.5, 1) + S_1(T) + S_2(T) \geq E+ 0.15\%$, the "minor" party will secure a mandate.
 Since the actual elections support was $S_1(T) + S_2(T) = 17.53\%$, which is greater than $E + 0.15\% = 14.65\%$, the minor party would obtain the mandate regardless of the value of $V(0, 13.5, 1)$.